StevenMayher/432-2022/labs/lab06/lab06_instructions.md

 1. Length is between 200 and 400 words.
 2. English is correctly used throughout, and there are no typographical, grammatical or syntax errors.
-3. A key idea is identified and clearly stated that actually appears in *The Signal and the Noise*.
+3. The example provided clearly addresses the issue discussed above and in *The Signal and the Noise*.
-4. An accurate and properly cited quote from the book is provided that is relevant to the identified key idea.
-5. The context for the quote within Silver’s book is described in the essay.
-6. The essay clearly specifies how the idea in the book has changed their way of thinking about something which is explained in the essay.
+4. Enough details are given about the example so that we can follow why this is important to you in your chosen field.
-7. The essay is clearly written, in general.
+5. The essay is clearly written, in general.
-8. The essay is interesting to read.
+6. The essay is interesting to read.

 # Setup for Questions 2-4